GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 Elevation smoothing is sometimes useful to manage numerical instabilities, especially for the CLIFFS scheme and for models with complex nesting.
 It can be applied a specific location with the subroutine `md%domains(j)%smooth_elevation_near_point`, or along all coarse-to-fine nesting boundaries with `md%domains(j)%smooth_elevation_near_nesting_fine2coarse_boundaries`.

+In general, the finite volume and leapfrog schemes do not need elevation smoothing, except on some occasions near coarse-to-fine nesting boundaries.
+However, it is important for the CLIFFS scheme even on a single grid.

 # Details on the solvers